Cleveland Community Police Commission

 The Cleveland Community Police Commission is a civilian oversight body with final authority on police policy, discipline, and training.

 History

 In the aftermath of the 2014 Killing of Tamir Rice, the 2015 United States Department of Justice consent decree showed a Cleveland Division of Police pattern of excessive use of force, established the Community Police Commission, and required a community policing model department wide rather than a designated unit.

+The implementation of the consent decree has been met with resistance from the Cleveland Police Patrolmen's Association (CPPA), the labor union representing the city's patrol officers.
+In 2015, then-CPPA President Steve Loomis criticized aspects of the agreement, arguing that some provisions, such as allowing anonymous civilian complaints, violated the union's existing contract and could put officers in danger.
+The union's opposition to the consent decree was a factor in its decision to endorse Donald Trump in the 2016 presidential election.

 In 2021, Cleveland voters passed Issue 24, writing the Community Police Commission into the city charter.

 Procedures

 The mayor and City Council nominate the 13 commissioners, who investigate and make decisions about resident complaints.
 The commission can override police discipline decisions and direct the review board to investigate officers’ conduct.
 The city charter requires that the budget increase with either inflation or with the size of the police budget.
 The Commission must be demographically representative of the city.

 Commission work

 The commission has working groups to: